 4. Get growing

-A yoghurt pot of cress, some herbs on your windowsill, cherry tomatoes in a hanging basket, or sugar snap pea s up a wigwam – there are loads of crops that are easy to grow and good for small spaces.
+A yoghurt pot of cress, some herbs on your windowsill, cherry tomatoes in a hanging basket, or sugar snap peas up a wigwam – there are loads of crops that are easy to grow and good for small spaces.
 Watching a tomato seedling emerge from the soil, develop fruit, and slowly ripen, is tantalising!

 5. Get them involved

 The time spent making a meal often goes unseen by the children, but if they’ve invested even a small amount of their own time, and understand the ingredients that have been used, the chances of a clean plate increase dramatically.
-Get them to taste or smell an ingredient, have them play some small part in the preparation or cooking (a stir here, a teaspoon of something there), ask them to lay the table.
+Get them to taste or smell an ingredient, have them play a small part in the preparation or cooking (a stir here, a teaspoon of something there), ask them to lay the table.
 However small the gesture, make sure they’re involved.
 They’ll be excited to sit down and try the end result with you.

 6. One meal for all

 Wherever humanly possible eat together, round the table, and eat the same thing.
 Avoid the terms ‘kids food’ and ‘grown-up food’.
 As soon as you separate what they’re eating from what you’re eating, you’re on the back foot – setting yourself up for making several dinners each night.
 You’re not a restaurant.
 On the subject of eating out, hunt out restaurants that don’t have a separate kids menu, but offer half portions and can be a bit flexible on toppings, sauces and condiments.